-This is also a good time to go over the coaching philosophy at your organization.
+This is also a good time to review your organization's coaching philosophy.
 Many misunderstandings and unrealistic expectations can be avoided with a little clear communication beforehand.
 When parents understand the reasoning behind your practice and game day plans, they are more likely to support your decisions.

 A paper trail is always good—creating codes of conduct for players and parents is a great way to support the points you discuss at this meeting.
 Enforcing a code of conduct is also a great way to get your expectations across to players and coaches.

 Growing your league is a breeze when you have community support.
-Start your season with a party (say, an opening ceremony) and invite the whole community to the event - players, parents, coaches, sponsors, and local businesses.
+Start your season with a party (say, an opening ceremony or preseason cookout) and invite the whole community to the event - players, parents, coaches, sponsors, and local businesses.

 Send out press releases, advertise on social media, and contact the local newspaper to help spread the word.
 An exciting event before the season starts will generate interest from potential sponsors and build camaraderie for the entire league.